 Head jewels

 Hair jewels are worn in combination with head jewels as well.
 In the Najd in Saudi Arabia for example, women would wear a spectacular forehead ornament called kaffa.
-This was made of thin sheet cold, encrusted with Turquoise and garnet, and suspended over the head.
-Two matching pieces were worn on either side of the head, and chunky Turquoise set in brass or silver was braided into the hair.
+This was made of thin sheet cold, encrusted with turquoise and garnet, and suspended over the head.
+Two matching pieces were worn on either side of the head, and chunky turquoise set in brass or silver was braided into the hair.
 A spectacular sight!

 Another impressive headdress that combined both head-covering and jewellery is the shabka, worn in Oman.
 This headdress, made of plaited goat leather and decorated with silver studs, resembles a wig and was worn in Wahiba Sands.
 A similar use of leather is found in a forehead ornament from southern Morocco and Mauritania called sharwita: the leather strands are heavily decorated with colourful beads, shells and amulets.